vishipayyallore/speaker-series-2022/microsoft-reactor/S14_2022Apr27_SecureCloudSolutions_MonitoringLogging/README.md

 ---

-## What is Next? (`Session 14` of `20 Sessions` on 30-Mar-2022)
+## What is Next? (`Session 15` of `20 Sessions` on May 11, 2022)

-### AZ-204 | Implement secure cloud solutions, support monitoring, and logging
+### AZ-204 | Integrate caching and content delivery within solutions

-> 1. Azure Key Vault can help you keep your apps more secure, and how to set and retrieve secrets by using the Azure CLI.
-> 1. Managed identities can help you deploy secure solutions on Azure without the need to manage credentials.
-> 1. Azure App Configuration service to centrally manage and secure your configuration settings, and to manage app features.
-> 1. Application Insights to enhance the performance and stability of your applications..
+> 1. Explore Azure Cache for Redis
+> 1. Configure Azure Cache for Redis
+> 1. Interact with Azure Cache for Redis by using .NET
+> 1. Cache Aside Pattern using Azure Cache for Redis by using .NET Core
+> 1. Explore Azure Content Delivery Networks
+> 1. Control cache behavior on Azure Content Delivery Networks
+> 1. Interact with Azure Content Delivery Networks by using .NET
+> 1. Q & A